strblr/pegase/README.md

 peg`expr ${({ $propagate }) => $propagate([1, true, "test"])}`; // propagate custom children
 ```

 Great, but `children` are just unlabeled propagated values.
-Sometimes in a semantic actions, you want to be able to grab a specific parser's value by name.
+Sometimes that's what you want (for example when parsing a phone number list), but more often in semantic actions, you want to be able to grab a specific parser's value by name.
 This is where *captures* will come in handy.

 **A capture expression `<id>a` associates the *value* of a parser `a` to an identifier `id`, which can then be used in semantic actions.**